Providing new connections

 Some of these services can only be provided by the monopoly company in its licensed geographical area (‘area of appointment’).
 These are ‘non-contestable services’.
 For other new connections services, customers can choose from some or all of the following providers:

-- the monopoly company
+- a monopoly company

-- self-lay organisations
+- self-lay providers

 - sewerage infrastructure contractors